Code-Institute-Submissions/https-github.com-simplyedwin-tcg_codeinstitute_project_2/README.md

 - [Javascript](javascript.com)<br/>
 The project uses Javascript as the primary programming language.
 - [Bootstrap](getbootstrap.com)<br/>
-The project uses Bootstrap for the responsive for different screens size.
+The project uses Bootstrap for the application responsiveness for different screen sizes.
 - [SVG Animation](css-tricks.com/guide-svg-animations-smil/)<br/>
 The project uses SVG animation for the animation of markers.
 - [Inkscape](https://inkscape.org/)<br/>